mainmatter/playbook/src/project-procedure/consulting/README.md

 Our consultants are distributed and we work with our clients remotely.
-Since Team Augmentation is driven by close collaboration between our consultants and the client's team, we recommend for our consultants to spend some time on-site with the client's team on a regular basis (a good interval being a few days every 6 weeks).
+Since Team Augmentation is driven by close collaboration between our consultants and the client's team, we recommend for our consultants to spend some time on-site with the client's team regularly (a good interval being a few days every 6 weeks).
 Maintaining the personal relationship between all team members additionally improves efficiency for collaboration.
 We also encourage our consultants to spend the first week of the project on-site with the client's